Chanoch Gad Justman: World War II

 On 1 September 1939, the first day of the WW2, the Germans Luftwaffe started bombing the City of Wieluń.
 It killed an estimated 1,300 civilians and destroyed 90 percent of the town center.
 Wieluń was annexed to the third Reich.
 Rabbi Henoch Gad decided to flee with his family and remaining community.
 First he escaped to Łódź, from Łódź to Warsaw, to Czestochowa.
 After the Rebbe escaped Wieluń, his home was hit by German Bombs and destroyed.

 In Czestochowa Ghetto, his home was a gathering place for secret meetings of Rabbi's and activists, as well as a warm place for starving and abandoned refugees.
 He encouraged and comforted everyone at these hard moments.

 He continued teaching Torah and Hasidot in the ghetto, and insisted on resuming services in Warszawska 23 Synagogue, despite the great danger.

 The Rebbe encouraged people to learn Torah in the synagogue with friends.
 Avraham Yeshaya Lewnhoff lectured in Synagogue on ul.
 Berka Joselewicza.

 Henoch Gad taught his followers Hilchot Kiddush Hashem (Laws of martyrdom).
 In a special booklet printed underground by Rabbi Aryeh Tzvi Frumer of Kozieglowy.

 In March 1942, Chaim Yerachmiel Widawski (1913–1986. later living in Antwerp) and Yitzhak Justman, (who lived for a short time in Israel and died in New York) two escapees from Chełmno extermination camp, arrived in Czestochowa and told Rabbi Chanoch Gad Justman the horror story that was beyond belief.
 The Rebbe's reaction to the news of Jews being gassed to death was intense: he collapsed and couldn't get up for several days.

 From then on Chanoch Gad Justman encouraged Jews to send the young people out of the ghetto-including the girls, whose mothers were reluctant to send them away from home.

-In 1942 was deported to the Treblinka death camp where he perished.
+In 1942, he was deported to the Treblinka death camp where he was murdered.